wkrill/AirflowSetup/README.md

 > **Note**: On the server you might need root permissions for some commands (here you need to type `sudo` before the command).

 ### Automatic pulls
-Changes that are pushed to the `main` branch will automatically be pulled the `/home/datauser/airflow-docker` at `dkraapp04`.
-This is currently set up with a simple cron job.
+Changes that are pushed to the `main` branch will automatically be pulled to `/home/datauser/airflow-docker` at the linux server.
+This is currently set up with a cron job.
 You can verify that changes are pulled by reading `airflow_docker/pull-log.txt`.
 This is how dags are deployed.

 > **Note**: Updates to Dockerfile or docker-compose.yml that are pushed to `main` branch do not take effect in production, before you restart the app on the server as explained in the *Changing configurations* section.